PRL-PRG/lazy-haskell-analysis/hadrian/doc/user-settings.md

   only when building the given package, or that the said options should be used when building all known packages, if the Hadrian command ever gets them to be built;
-- the third slot is the builder, `ghc` or `cc`, to refer to GHC commands or C compiler commands;
+- the remaining slots specify the builder and how it was invoked,

-- the final slot is the builder mode, `{c, hs, link, deps, toolargs}`:
+  * `ghc` refers to GHC commands; the final slot refers to how GHC is invoked:

-    * `c` for commands that build C files with GHC
+    * `c.opts` for commands that build C files with GHC
-	* `hs` for commands that compile Haskell modules with GHC
+	  * `hs.opts` for commands that compile Haskell modules with GHC
-	* `link` for GHC linking command
+	  * `link.opts` for GHC linking command
-	* `deps` for commands that figure out dependencies between Haskell modules (with `ghc -M`)
+	  * `deps.opts` for commands that figure out dependencies between Haskell modules (with `ghc -M`)
-	* `toolargs` for GHC commands that are used to generate the right ghci argument for `hadrian/ghci.sh` to work
+	  * `toolargs.opts` for GHC commands that are used to generate the right ghci argument for `hadrian/ghci` to work

   for GHC and `{c, deps}`: